viktormiok/Csppa/README.md

 Understanding how the anatomical location of the cells and their spatial molecular distribution determine the cellular response to a high caloric diet requires developing machine learning methods for analysis and visualization.

-The R-package __`Csppa`__ is a machine learning approach for the analysis and visualization of cellular spatial point patterns.
+The R-package __`Csppa`__ employ machine learning for cellular spatial point patterns analysis and visualization.
 Hence, __`Csppa`__ allows a comprehensive understanding of spatial and temporal changes of particular cellular gene expression during different time points of adaptation to a high caloric diet.

 ### Application